bochen-sysnet/bochen-sysnet.github.io/_pages/about.md

 Guided by these principles, my research bridges the gap between current immersive computing systems and the Metaverse, advancing Bandwidth Efficiency, Photo-realism, and Reliability.

-**Research Interests: Networking, operating systems, immersive/visual/spatial computing, and mobile computing.**
+**Research Interests: Networking, operating systems, virtual reality, immersive/visual/spatial computing, and mobile computing.**

 <span style="color: red; font-weight: bold;">I am now actively looking for tenure-track faculty positions (2024-2025).
 Feel free to ping me if you have any openings.</span>